Cathy347Le/React-Task-App/README.md

     - voila you see your tasks on the app!

 - Update delete Task to delete from the server

   - Bc every time you refresh it, it comes back
   - Update handleDelete method to fetch the backend url id and put in a DELETE method request to that url

   - You will see your the is remove db.json and therefore on port 5000/tasks
   - To get your original data back, you will likely need to reload your json data into db.json

+- Update Add New Task to the server
+  - update handleAddTask method to make a POST request
+  - No need to create a unique ID for the new task = server automatically does that
+  - fetch the server, make a POST request (add method, headers, and body).
+Also make the update on the frontend using setTasks which includes the new task

+BUG

+- Adding in the task via the add Task form does not render correctly on the frontend.
+Works okay on the server side, which you can tell when you refresh the app.
+Something is wrong on the fronend side.